sana79fondu/api-banking-assignment/README.md

 ## Testing the Application using Postman

-You can test api using Postman by importing the postman collection
+You can test api using Postman by importing the postman collection provided in "/postman" folder.